leonlinsx/minimal-mistakes/_posts/2019-09-14-circle-competence-loop.md

 **Footnotes**
 1. Or foolhardy ignorance I suppose
 2. There are many flashy cocktails that are horrible to drink, to give a direct example.
-3. I disagree with Yuval Noah harari here and do not think that lifestock etc have had a more successful progression than humans.
+3. I disagree with Yuval Noah Harari here and do not think that lifestock etc have had a more successful progression than humans.

 *If you like this, you might like my [monthly newsletter on finance and tech](https://avoidboringpeople.substack.com/ "ABP")*